KevCha95/travelwebsite/README.md

 # Showing my HTML,CSS and React basic skills (Website is not responsive, working on it)
+when cloning the repository, first run "npm install" and then "npm start"

 # Getting Started with Create React App